1. Be Flexible

 As described above I learned to listen to my body and fuel it accordingly.
-I now view food as fuel for by body or medicine for soul (if it’s a treat).
+I now view food as fuel for by body or medicine for the soul (if it’s a treat).
 The biggest benefit to learning this for me was being able to focus on the company during a meal.
 Although on the outside I seemed to be enjoying the meal, I was often very anxious about what I was eating and the amount…not really enjoying the company.
 It is now much more the opposite way around!

 5. One Must Choose Health Everyday

 Health decisions happen a million times a day… what we eat, if we workout, when we go to bed, doing what we love, our interactions with other people, our spiritual endeavors etc. We continually have to make those choices every single day.
-The same way an addict or alcoholic must choose not to pick up a cigarette, drink, or drug, we must choose health every day (ex picking up the apple instead of the donut).
+The same way an addict or alcoholic must choose not to pick up a cigarette, drink, or drug, we must choose health every day (for example picking up the apple instead of the donut).
 Some days it’s easier and some days it’s harder, but I can only be responsible for my health and hope to motivate others to do the same.

 6. There Are Consequences to Not Choosing Health

 This was an eye opener from working in the hospital for the last couple months.
 Having gone to graduate school for public health, I knew the statistics about people with medical issues such as high blood sugar, hypertension, high cholesterol, and high BMIs.
-They are at increased risk for stroke, heart attack, diabetes and slew of other chronic diseases.
+They are at increased risk for stroke, heart attack, diabetes, and slew of other chronic diseases.
 Knowing that is one thing, but speaking to someone that has just had a stroke, heart attack, been diagnosed with diabetes or other chronic illnesses is another.
 What’s even worse is I know that I’ve only been exposed to a glimpse of their pain and suffering.
-Putting faces on these health problems has motivated me even more to work in preventative health.
-I can’t wait to begin a career that involves motivating people to take care of themselves, so that maybe they may not have to endure those hardships.
+Putting faces on these health problems has motivated me even further to work in preventative health.
+I can’t wait to begin a career that involves motivating people to take care of themselves so that maybe they may not have to endure those hardships.

 7. I Love Writing

 All the women in my family were writers, except me.
 I hated writing because they were so much better than me, and were so much more clever than I was.
 They were hard on me about grammar and spelling (let’s face it no improvement there) as a kid, so I decided math and science would be my strong points (they all hated math.)
 So when I decided to start blogging I wasn’t sure how it would go.
 I thought there was a strong possibility it would last a week and I would hate it.
 Turns out I’ve had so much fun and I love it!
-Trying to serve as role model on my blog for living a healthy lifestyle helps keep me on track.
+Trying to serve as a role model on my blog for living a healthy lifestyle helps keep me on track.
 It is also a creative outlet for me, I love editing photos and creating posts.
-I know I have a long way to go in website design (I am not loving this green color at the top) and learning to promote my blog, but for now I’m ecstatic with what I’ve written over the summer.
+I know I have a long way to go in website design (I am not loving this green color at the top) and learning to promote my blog, but for now, I’m ecstatic with what I’ve written over the summer.
 A big thank you to all my readers and supporters!

 8. 10 Minute Max Drive Time to the Gym